jcvernaleo/brewing/Seasick-Brewing.md

 Distilling might also provide an interesting area for water-based production.
-It is important to note that generally speaking, distilling is not legal in the United States and so this section is for entertainment purposes only.
+It is important to note that generally speaking, home distilling is not legal in the United States and so this section is for entertainment purposes only.
 It is unclear to the authors the legality of distilling in international waters.

 Much like for brewing, the base ingredients would need to be produced